 By ELLE DECOR

-Lumens has partnered with ELLE DECOR Magazine on the custom designed 2013 ELLE DECOR Modern Life Concept House: A 7-bedroom, 10,000 square foot waterfront home on Miami's Sunset Island.
-Eight top design firms were selected by ELLE DECOR to put their mark on the tropical modern estate, and as the exclusive lighting sponsor, Lumens and our brand partners helped them choose the just-right lighting for their one-of-kind spaces.
+Lumens has partnered with ELLE DECOR Magazine on the custom designed 2015 ELLE DECOR Modern Life Concept House: A 3-bedroom, 6,000 square foot condominium in Miami’s Wynwood Arts District.
+Four top design firms were selected by ELLE DECOR to put their mark on the urban penthouse, and as the exclusive lighting sponsor, Lumens and our brand partners helped them choose the just-right lighting for their one-of-kind spaces.

 Meet our Design Partners

 My aesthetic is: I love modernism, however I also love the history and patina of using antiques within my interiors.
 The mix of the two, bring meaning and excitement when combined…it's a kind of dance.

 I found inspiration in?
 The location of the Showcase House, called Wynwood in South Florida.
 The place draws a lot of artists and alternative thinking…lets just say it’s on the edgy side.
 I love the open concept of the main living floor.

 Why did you choose the lighting you did?
 As a backdrop, the penthouse skews more toward the industrial or “raw” side… with an exposed concrete balcony and steel staircase at the back of the room.
 I wanted the lighting in the space to feel as though it belonged while also being somewhat arresting.

 My favorite part of this project was?
 Oh gosh, how about everything…I love design!
 Designing for all the elements of room, from space planning, furniture, lighting… each brings a different cadence to the project.
 It was super fun working with the height of the room.
 The ceilings start at 9 feet 6 inches at the entry, and go to over 22 feet in the living area.